winglang/wing/docs/docs/04-standard-library/02-std/api-reference.md

 - *Type:* num

-returns the minute of the local machine time or in utc.
+Returns the minute of the local machine time or in utc.

 ---